St. Patrick Hospital and Health Sciences Center: Overview

 Providence St. Patrick Hospital is the only level II trauma center in western Montana, northern Idaho, and Southwest Montana.
 The hospital employs more than 1,600 people and is the second largest employer in the Missoula area.
 It has 237 beds, and is the only hospital in western Montana other than Community Medical Center that has helicopter facilities.

-St. Patrick Hospital also hosts the International Heart Institute.
+St. Patrick Hospital also hosts the Providence Heart Institute.
 The hospital served as one of four original Ebola containment units in the United States, withdrawing from the program in December 2014, at which time there were 35 other such facilities.
 St. Patrick Hospital is located in the Downtown Missoula district; Missoula a thriving city, and college town that has around 70,000 people in its primary city and around 111,000 people in Missoula County, Montana.

 The present facility opened in 1984, and is the fourth on the property, which sits above the Clark Fork River.
 The name was officially changed from St. Patrick Hospital and Health Sciences Center to St. Patrick Hospital in July 2011.